WeAreSeismica/tex2jats/README.md

 4. Cross references for figures (xref) look OK.
 They should be printed with a format similar to:
     `<xref ref-type="fig" alt="1" rid="fig1"&gt;1&lt;/xref>`

+5. Check the acknowledgements and references

 4. If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.

-**If the table is simple and has been converted properly by pandoc:**
+**-> If the table is simple and has been converted properly by pandoc:**
     - Copy the HTML header code in the XML table file `tabxx.xml`, where indicated
     - Replace the wrong table header in the XML galley `proof_galley.xml` with the header from `tabxx.xml`.
 In the XML galley, tables are under a `boxed-text` environnement, that you can remove.

-**If the table is too complex and has not been properly converted:**
+**-> If the table is too complex and has not been properly converted:**
     - Correct any unwanted symbol in `tabxx.tex`
     - Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html
     - Copy the HTML code  in the XML table file `tabxx.xml`, where indicated
     - Replace the wrong table code in the XML galley `proof_galley.xml` with the updated `tabxx.xml`.
 In the XML galley, tables are under a `boxed-text` environnement.

-5. Check the acknowledgements and references

 ### Final checks (with the OJS preview tool)

 1. Upload the XML galley to the OJS website.